Posted: Mon 31st May 2021

 Growing through franchise is particularly suited to companies that have an easily transferable business model and a process for making a profit.

-Some examples might be dance activities for children or tasting parties for food fans.
+Some examples might be dance activities for children, or tasting parties for food fans.
 The aim is to perfect a model that works in one area and then grow by enabling others to replicate it.

-Ensure the business is a working model of success.
+Make sure the business is a working model of success.
 Franchisees will pay money for something they can see has a clear path to profit.

 Be prepared to make your own accounts public or at least show what the franchisee can expect to earn if they follow the training and guidelines.

-After training provide a comprehensive toolkit or manual that guides the franchisee with tips on marketing, sales, finance and growing the business.
+After training, provide a comprehensive toolkit or manual that guides the franchisee with tips on marketing, sales, finance and growing the business.